rokubop/roku-talon-shared/ui_elements/README.md

 ]
 ```

-by default everything operates under the assumption of `display: flex`, and all properties are the same wording as regular css syntax, including `padding`, `margin`, etc...
+By default everything operates under the assumption of `display: flex`.

 `background_color` accepts two extra characters at the end, which are the opacity